 Though this release doesn't have major features, it does have a number of bug fixes.
 Enjoy, and do continue to let us know if you have any issues.

 Updated: Sept 19, 2018

-With this release, you can now manage your team and collaborate on capsules using Teams & Capsules.
+With this release, you can now manage your team and collaborate on capsules using the Developer Console.
 Within your team you can set up your team and manage access to your capsule or capsules.
 Depending on whether you are a team admin, capsule collaborator, or just a member, you can get permissions such as creating capsules, editing capsules, submitting capsules, and updating team information.

-For more information, learn about Managing Teams & Capsule Access
+For more information, learn about the Developer Console.

 With this release, we're adopting new file extensions for capsules.

 .bxb, while the new extension for